jack-richards/bptf-autopricer/README.md

 **Response:**
 - **Success (200):**
   - JSON object containing the entire pricelist.
+An array of JSON item objects.
 - **Failure (400):**
   - If there is an issue loading the pricelist.
 #